-Every day, the Norwegian Consumer Ombudsman receives questions from consumers that have been exposed to attempted scams.
+Every day, the Norwegian Consumer Authority receives questions from consumers that have been exposed to attempted scams.
 To inform consumers and protect them from fraudulent or malicious business practices, we have made a list of the most common scam methods.

 Under each bullet point we have given examples and information that can help you recognise the scam.